Wackgamer/unlagged/README.md

 This project IS NOT a VPN or Proxy!

-Project Status: Under development & testings 🔴
+Project Status: 🟢 Available (Not in all countries)

 Discord: https://github.com/Wackgamer/unlagged/blob/main/discord.md

-If all countries have at least one service, it will be available for you. 🌎🌍🌏

 Status emojis:
 - 🔴 Maintenance